nevoit/Dynamic-Adjustment-of-Playback-Speed/README.md

 # Dynamic-Adjustment-of-Playback-Speed

-This VLC extension increases the playback speed when there are no subtitles in the video, which can save your time in between dialogs.
+A VLC extension that increases the playback speed between the dialogs.

 The code was initially written by Michele Gaiarin  ([gaiazdev@gmail.com](gaiazdev@gmail.com)) and Simone Gaiarin ([simgunz@gmail.com](simgunz@gmail.com)) and can be found here:
 [Playback Speed Manager](https://github.com/ilgaiaz/playback-speed-manager).
 I forked the project to add more modifications and improve this excellent extension.